dpnolan/pandemic/README.md

 databeaker@gmail.com\
 https://github.com/dpnolan/pandemic

-I'm a Dublin-raised and Europe-based risk and data analyst and communicator specialising in financial and economic analysis.
+I'm a Dublin-raised and Europe-based risk and data analyst and communicator specialising in financial,  economic analysis.
 Consultant business and risk analyst, product and programme manager.
 https://www.linkedin.com/in/peterpatricknolan